oneapi-src/SYCLomatic/docs/get_started/index.rst

       .. include:: /_include_files/alt_cuda_header_files.rst

-      The CUDA include path should not be the same as, or a child path of, the directory where the source code that needs to be migrated is located.
+      The CUDA include path should not be the same as, or a child path of, the directory where the source code (that needs to be migrated) is located.

 #.
 Install a compiler that supports the DPC++ -specific extensions used in code
-   migrated by SYCLomatic.
+   migrated by |tool_name|.

    * |dpcpp_compiler|_
    * `oneAPI DPC++ Compiler <https://github.com/intel/llvm>`_